Wireless Power Consortium: Evolution of Wireless Power Standard

 In 2013, the WPC began developing Ki (pronounced “kee”) as the Cordless Kitchen standard to power kitchen appliances wirelessly.
-This disruptive standard was designed to deliver up to 2200W of power to virtually any kitchen appliance, without power cords or batteries.
+This standard was designed to deliver up to 2200W of power to virtually any kitchen appliance, without power cords or batteries.

 Ki uses standard induction cooking technology but adds an NFC-powered communication channel between the transmitter (i.e., cooktop) and receiver (i.e., a kitchen appliance such as a kettle).
 Once an appliance is placed on the transmitter, the devices (transmitter and receiver) communicate with each other, and the transmitter is activated to send power to the appliance.
 The transmitter will only send power to a certified Ki-enabled appliance.
 Any other type of appliance, not Ki-enabled or other objects such as a kitchen utensil, will be ignored by the transmitter.

 Transmitters can be embedded in a standard induction cooktop, enabling dual functionality of induction cooking and Ki, or built into a standalone induction unit.
 Transmitters can also be concealed by attaching them to the underside of a kitchen countertop or island.
 A concealed transmitter can work through any type of countertop material as long as there is no metal in the countertop.
 In each type of transmitter format, the appliance is powered up once placed on the transmitter and turned on and will immediately shut off when moved off the transmitter.
 Once the appliance is removed from the cooking surface, the surface will be cool to the touch.

-The Ki Cordless Kitchen provides consumers with the benefits of a more convenient, safer, and more space-efficient way of preparing and cooking food, as well as enabling a sleek, modern-designed kitchen.

 The Ki v1.0 specification was approved by the WPC Board of Directors in 2025, and initial products began going through certification testing in the summer of 2025.
 Ki v1.0 includes transmitters built into cooktops and standalone induction cooking units.
 Concealed transmitters will be added in Ki v2.0 at a later date.